faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 The invisible profile trap: Users were unknowingly submitting outdated information because Devfolio pre-filled their profile data invisibly.
 The fields stored by Devfolio is also used to create a public Devfolio profile for a user which they can edit and maintain.
 Although users could edit the information which was not visible in the application by editing their profile, it was not obvious for the users.
 The initial reasoning to not show the pre-filled fields was to reduce the cognitive load of a user while filling a form which tend to be long.

-We also discovered a lot of users would only come to Devfolio to apply to hackathons and were not aware of their profile which they can edit.
-This caused a bigger problem: users were unknowingly submitting outdated information - a junior developer title from 2 years ago, an old university email, skills they'd long since surpassed.
 <br>
 <br>